Educational Leadership & Management

 Key Features

-The M Ed ELM aims to develop participants' knowledge, skills, beliefs, values and professional practices in ways that support:
+The M Ed in Educational Leadership and Management aims to develop participants’ knowledge, skills, beliefs, values and professional practices in ways that support:

-This programme is delivered over four semesters on a flexible part-time basis (comprising evenings and some weekends over two or three years).
+This programme is delivered over four semesters on a flexible part-time basis (comprising evenings and some weekends over two years).

 Students who accrue 60 credits can exit the programme with a Graduate Diploma in Leadership and Management in Education.